namel3ss/dotfiles/README.md

 cd dotfiles
 stow .
 ```
-The dotfiles will be linked under `~/` follwoign the same structure in the repo.
+The dotfiles will be linked under `~/` following the same structure in the repo.

 Restart you terminal and enjoy using them.